MLRDevs/CS_Projects/README.md

 # Computer Science Projects

-This is where all my projects that have to do with Computer Science will go
+This is everything pretaining to Computer Science will go.
+This includes past projects, coursework, and documentations of things I find useful.

-Types of projects include:
+#### <u>Types of projects include:</u>

 * [Java](/Java)
 * [C++](/C++)